Part-time and vacation work

 Please note that if you would like to work or you are currently working in the UK, you will be subject to employer checks (your employer checking that you have the right to work in the UK).
 There is information on employer checks in the section of this guide 'International students: the rules about working'.

-Most people who are subject to immigration control, including anyone who has immigration permission to stay in the UK as a student (a “student/Tier 4 visa”), will have a prohibition on claiming public funds, which includes most welfare benefits, and they can ignore this whole section.
+If the above applies to you, you will most likely have a prohibition on claiming public funds, which includes most welfare benefits, and you can ignore this whole section.

 Universal Credit (UC)